 1 tsp sea salt

 1 tbsp fresh sage leaves, finely chopped

 2 tbsp extra virgin olive oil

-4. Pour the oil into a large frying pan over a medium heat.
+3. Pour the oil into a large frying pan over a medium heat.
 When hot, add the onions and reduce the heat to low.
 Cook for 10 minutes, stirring regularly, until the onions are very soft.
 Add the garlic and continue to cook, stirring, for another five minutes.
-Next, add the blitzed hazelnuts, the chilli, salt, black pepper, the porcini with their soaking stock, the sage, parsley and thyme.
+Next, add the ground hazelnuts, chilli, salt, black pepper, porcini (with their soaking stock), sage, parsley and thyme.
 Stir to combine all of the ingredients and remove from the heat.
 Set aside to cool for 10 minutes.

-5. Place the cooked beans in a food processor.
+4. Place the cooked beans in a food processor.
 Add the lemon juice and zest and process to a thick paste.
 Add the onion, hazelnut and porcini mixture and process until fully blended, by which time it will have a thick, creamy texture.
-Serve as a starter or a light lunch with wholemeal toast and a light salad.
+Pour into a loaf tin and keep refrigerated until ready to serve